EthanSNAU/CS386_project/Deliverables/Deliverable02.md

 The problem of difficult learning/composing of complex music affects musicians of all levels; the impact of which is their music lacking identity, or worse, the musician not understanding music at all.

 ### 1.2 Product Position Statement
-For musicians interested in the chord progression music theory, [app name] is a web-app music-making tool that suggests a wide range of chord progressions to the user, giving them the opportunity to listen and test suggestions on the go; unlike other music-making tools such as Hooktheory and Scaler Music, our product isolates and partially automates the process of creating chord progressions to make learning/implementing them as easy as possible.
+For musicians interested in the chord progression music theory, Musegen is a web-app music-making tool that suggests a wide range of chord progressions to the user, giving them the opportunity to listen and test suggestions on the go; unlike other music-making tools such as Hooktheory and Scaler Music, our product isolates and partially automates the process of creating chord progressions to make learning/implementing them as easy as possible.

 ### 1.3 Value Proposition
-Value proposition: [app name] is a web-app music-making tool that assists musicians interested in the chord progression music theory, allowing them to generate, listen to, and export chord progressions for whatever they need.
+Value proposition: Musegen is a web-app music-making tool that assists musicians interested in the chord progression music theory, allowing them to generate, listen to, and export chord progressions for whatever they need.
 Consumer segment: Musicians interested in the music theory of chord progressions

 ## 2. Stakeholders